tbergeron/node-gollum/README.md

 This **won't** support editing, that's what [Gollum](https://github.com/github/gollum/) is made for.
 This is simply to provide a way of integrating your GitHub project's wiki into your existing website.

+## Development Status
+This module is at the beginning of its development, so please be patient!

 ## Left to be done:
 - regex for code snippets (```)
+- support for multiple snippets languages